 1. Get both sides of the story.
 Ask each partner to tell their side of the problem without interruption from the other spouse.
 It may be necessary to ask each partner separately.

 2. Do not assume that every couple understands the basics of marriage.
-About 80% of the counsel I give to a married couples is the same counsel I would give to an engaged couple.
+About 80% of the counsel I give to a married couple is the same counsel I would give to an engaged couple.

 3. Provoke each partner to inspect his or her own areas of needed improvement.
 Say, “If I asked your spouse your three major faults, what would they be?”